usubalang/usuba/_posts/2020-03-16-interleaving.md

 state_2[0,4,8,12]  := QR(state_2[0,4,8,12]);
 ```

+Note that interleaving is done after inlining and unrolling in the
+pipeline, which means that any node call still present in the Usuba0
+code will not be inlined.

 To evaluate how the factor and the grain impact performance, we
 generated implementations of 10 ciphers with different factors (0